 These trends over time can be found on NDTMS.net using the ViewIt tool.
 You can choose to display either England or local authority level data, as well as split the data by substance, sex and age groups.

 13.2 People leaving treatment

-There were continued falls in people with ecstasy problems.
-We saw 924 people come to treatment compared to a high of 2,399 in 2007 to 2008.
+The number of people with ecstasy problems continued to fall, with 693 people starting treatment this year compared to a high of 2,399 in 2007 to 2008.

-You can find more detailed data on the drugs people were having problems with in the accompanying data tables.
+You can find more detailed data on the drugs people had problems with in the accompanying data tables.